AUTHORS

 Elizabeth Winder

-A nonfiction writer and Pushcart-nominated poet, Winder is the author of Pain, Parties, Work: Sylvia Plath in New York, Summer 1953 and Marilyn in Manhattan: Her Year of Joy.
-Her work has been featured in Rolling Stone, Vogue, New York, Elle, Vanity Fair, and Chicago Review.
+Nonfiction writer and Pushcart-nominated poet Elizabeth Winder is the author of Pain, Parties, Work: Sylvia Plath in New York, Summer 1953 and Marilyn in Manhattan: Her Year of Joy.
+Her work has appeared in Rolling Stone, Vogue, New York magazine, ELLE, Vanity Fair, and Chicago Review.

 Published: